CANDCstudio/tomorrowstarted/README.md

 ### Still to do : Showcase Website –

 Part of the challenge of making this website is the absence of a backend.
 We wish to generate something that has the functionalities of a dynamic website, yet remains static.
-Part of the reason we opted for a static website is the ease of hosting/maintenance that comes with this solution.
+Part of the reason we opted for a static website is the ease of hosting/maintenance that comes with this option.
 We want this webiste to function as its title implies, a showcase.
 The focus is not on the content but on the method by which we display that content.
 As it pertains to Tomorrow Started it still felt important to be able to house content of the blog as it has existed.

 Most of the challenges we still have not resolved have to do with this decision.
 Though we believe that going with a dynamic website would have presented other, unnecessary, problems given the scope of this project.